rbuchberger/jekyll_icon_list/README.md

 Available arguments:
 `--ul, --li, --img, --svg, --a`

-These will overwrite any global defaults you have set.
+**These will overwrite any global defaults you have set.** You can use this to prevent application of the defaults, just pass an empty argument.

 ## Less Basic Usage
 If the default filenames and labels don't work for you, create: